FOX-890/RAS_Quadruped/README.md

 ## This file should be updated as needed

 # Getting Started
-#### The GitHub Repository
+## The GitHub Repository
-To begin, make a file somewhere on your computer to save all files related to this project
+First, be sure to download Git and GitBash from the following link: https://git-scm.com/downloads

+GitBash provides a better terminal for git commands compared to the windows terminal